MEET OUR ALLERGYLICIOUS FAMILY

 I cannot begin to describe the pain and heartache I felt for him.
 Not only could he never eat what everyone else did, he couldn’t even touch those items as it would also send him into anaphylaxis.
 All these questions started swirling in my head.
 What could I feed him?
 How would he go to school?
 What about his 1st birthday which was right around the corner?
 How could he never know the taste of a cake, cupcake or a chocolate chip cookie?
 What about mac & cheese or scrambled eggs, or even peanut butter!
 The world I knew was closing in but little did I know at that time a whole new, bigger and better one was opening up for us.

 Over that first year, I spent endless hours baking and baking.
 Tweaking recipes that our family use to love and ended up creating a cookbook of desserts, called Sweet Cheats, as a result of not wanting my son to be left out.
 I then went back to school become a Board Certified Health Coach and have been working with helping families make healthy food choices as well as teaching them how to live with food allergies.
-Writing this blog and working as a contributing writer for Oh So Very Vegan also helps get the resources in the hands of many on how to eat and live to the fullest.
+Writing this blog and working with food allergy brands also helps get the resources in the hands of many on how to eat and live to the fullest.
 My youngest likes to brag that it is all because of him that I now work to help people, and that is so true!
 It is because of him that our lives have changed for the better and that is why I want to share that with you.

 As you follow my blog, you’ll learn more about our family and this journey we continue to make.
 I cannot wait to share it with you and I hope that it encourages you, supports you and gives you hope when you are facing food, health or lifestyle challenges.
 Know that we didn’t get there overnight, but we did get there and you will too.